aviolaris/fritzbox-tray/README.md

 ## Usage

-To start FritzBox Tray:
+To launch FritzBox Tray:

- - **On Windows**, the application can be run from any location.
-Simply double-click the `fritzbox-tray.exe` (usually located in `%LOCALAPPDATA%\Programs\Python\Python##\Scripts` or run the `fritzbox-tray` command from the command prompt.
+ - **On Windows**, double-click the `fritzbox-tray.exe` (usually located in `%LOCALAPPDATA%\Programs\Python\Python##\Scripts` or run the `fritzbox-tray` command from the command prompt.

- - **On Linux**, it is necessary to navigate to the application's folder path (usually located in `~/.local/bin`) before running the application, using the `./fritzbox-tray` command.
+ - **On Linux**, double-click the `fritzbox-tray` (usually located in `~/.local/bin`) or run the `./fritzbox-tray` command from the terminal.

-This will place an icon in the system tray.
-Right-clicking on the icon will display a menu with the following options:
+Once the program is running, an icon will be added to the system tray.
+By right-clicking on the icon, a menu will appear containing the following options:

- - **Display Current IP Address**: Display a notification with the current external IP address of the FRITZ!Box device
+ - **Display Current IP Address**: This option will trigger a notification displaying the current external IP address of the FRITZ!Box device.

- - **Reconnect**: Terminate and re-establish the Internet connection of the FRITZ!Box device
+ - **Reconnect**: This option allows you to instantly obtain a new IP address by terminating and re-establishing the Internet connection.

- - **Quit**: Close the application
+ - **Quit**: This option enables you to close the application.

 ## Common Issues